 Each primary constraint $c_i$ contributes to the total Hamiltonian with its corresponding Lagrange multiplier $\lambda_i$.
 With the additional contribution of constraint $\mathcal{H}_c=\sum_i\lambda_i c_i$, the total Hamiltonian can be written as

 where $\mathcal{H}_L = \sum_i\pi_{\psi_i} (\psi_i)_t -\mathcal{L}$ is the canonical Hamiltonian density.

 The next step in the DBA is to determine the multipliers $\lambda_i$.
 Consistent equations of motion can be constructed from these constraints only if they are constant of motion, in the other words, the Poisson bracket of the constraint with the total Hamiltonian is zero, i.e. $\{c_i,H\}=0$ .
 Practically, if this Poisson bracket contains any multiplier, the result can be set to zero.
-Accordingly, a set of vanishing Poisson bracket will give a set of linear equations for certain multipliers, which can be solved to obtain those multipliers.
-However, if a constraint is not a constant of motion, in other words, the Poisson bracket of the constraint with the total Hamiltonian does not contain any multiplier, the result should be forced to vanish which generates a new constraint, namely, the secondary constraint $\tilde{c}_i$.
-Secondary constraints are not distinct in nature from primary constraints, and their contribution to the total Hamiltonian is determined similarly, but with a new set of Lagrange multipliers $\tilde{\lambda}_i$.
+Accordingly, a set of vanishing Poisson brackets will give a set of linear equations for certain multipliers, which can be solved to obtain those multipliers.
+However, if a constraint is not a constant of motion, in other words, the Poisson bracket of the constraint with the total Hamiltonian does not contain any multiplier, the result should be forced to vanish which generates a new constraint, namely, the secondary constraint $\tilde{c}_j$.
+Secondary constraints are not distinct in nature from primary constraints, and their contribution to the total Hamiltonian is determined similarly but with a new set of Lagrange multipliers $\tilde{\lambda}_j$.
 Thus, the new constraint Hamiltonian density can be written as

 If the consistency conditions for the new set of constraints, $\{\tilde{c}_i,H\} = 0$, are not established a new set of constraints, namely tertiary constraints, are defined and their contributions are added to $\mathcal{H}_c$ accordingly.
-This procedure will be maintained until all the multipliers are determined.
-Then, we have the total Hamiltonian $H$ is obtained after multiplier substitutions.
+This procedure is carried on until all multipliers are determined.
+Eventually, the total Hamiltonian $H$ is obtained after multiplier substitutions.
 Hamilton equations of motion are calculated as follows

 Throughout this procedure, to construct a Hamiltonian with consistent equations of motion, we have altered the total Hamiltonian by utilizing constraints.
 Instead, one may alter the structure of the Poisson bracket equivalently and define Dirac brackets.
-However, in this manuscript, for the sake of simplicity and better understanding the main DBA we are not going to the details of this procedure.
+However, in this manuscript, for the sake of simplicity and a better understanding of the main DBA, we are not going into the details of this procedure.
 In order to get a close insight into the DBA, in the following sections, we apply this procedure to different Lagrangians and construct their corresponding Hamiltonians.